seyeonlim/Pawpularity/README.md

  - Is there anything that you wish you had **implemented differently**?

  I originally had a TrainingAcademy class, which was to create a dance academy and a vocal academy.
 My plan was to make a single TrainingAcademy class instead of making two classes, a DanceAcademy class and a VocalAcademy class, as it seemed to make the program more compact.
 However, although a dance academy and a vocal academy had very similar methods, which was a method for getting a lesson, I had to make separate classes because they had different showOptions and makeChoice methods.
-The same thing applies to BeautySalon class and Mall class, as they both have methods for purchasing something.
-I wish I could have combined these classes.
+The same thing applies to BeautySalon class and Mall class, although they both have methods for purchasing something.
+I wish I could have combined these classes, but with my current method of overriding showOptions and makeChoice methods, I thought separating them was more feasible.

  - If you had **unlimited time**, what additional features would you implement?